gikeymarcia/mydot/README.md

 If you ever run into an issue where the `mydot` CLI is reading flags meant for `mydot git` you can fallback to the `config` alias from step 1 which acts as a special git command that only applies for the dotfiles repo.

+For example `mydot git rm -r ~/.tmux` would see the `-r` flag and try to run an executable in your dotfiles.
+Instead use `config rm -r ~/.tmux` and the files in the directory will be removed recursively.

 ### Source of Truth